shayansadeghieh/neuronpedia/README.md

         --n-prompts-in-forward-pass=128
    ```

-8. convert these dashboards for import into neuronpedia
+8. Convert these dashboards for import into Neuronpedia
    ```
    cd neuronpedia/utils/neuronpedia-utils          # get into this current repository's util directory python convert-saedashboard-to-neuronpedia.py   # start guided conversion script. follow the steps.
    ```
-9. once dashboard files are generated for neuronpedia, upload these to the global Neuronpedia S3 bucket - currently you need to [contact us](mailto:johnny@neuronpedia.org) to do this.
+9. Once dashboard files are generated for Neuronpedia, upload these to the global Neuronpedia S3 bucket - currently you need to [contact us](mailto:johnny@neuronpedia.org) to do this.
-10. from a localhost instance, [import your data](#i-want-to-use-a-local-database--import-more-neuronpedia-data)
+10. From a localhost instance, [import your data](#i-want-to-use-a-local-database--import-more-neuronpedia-data)

-# architecture
+# Architecture

-here's how the services/scripts connect in neuronpedia. it's easiest to read this diagram by starting at the image of the laptop ("User").
+Here's how the services/scripts connect in Neuronpedia.
+It's easiest to read this diagram by starting at the image of the laptop ("User").

 ![architecture diagram](architecture.png)

-## requirements
+## Requirements

-you can run neuronpedia on any cloud and on any modern OS. neuronpedia is designed to avoid vendor lock-in. these instructions were written for and tested on macos 15 (sequoia), so you may need to repurpose commands for windows/ubuntu/etc. at least 16GB ram is recommended.
+You can run Neuronpedia on any cloud and on any modern OS.
+Neuronpedia is designed to avoid vendor lock-in.
+These instructions were written for and tested on macos 15 (sequoia), so you may need to repurpose commands for windows/ubuntu/etc. At least 16GB ram is recommended.

-## services
+## Services

 | name       | description                                                                                                                                                  | powered by                            |
 | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------- |